citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Change Monoscopic Render mode to a dropdown ([#6215](https://github.com/citra-emu/citra/pull/6215)) by [vitor-k](https://github.com/vitor-k)

 Just a small QoL update here!
 Having a dropdown box to change between two settings is pretty clean, don’t you think?
-Monoscopic Render emulates the 3DS displaying its 3D capabilities to one eye at a time.
-Some games render differently depending on which eye the display is focussing on.
+Stereoscopic is the default in Citra for 3D capabilities, which displays the 3D to both eyes at the same time.
+Monoscopic Render emulates the 3DS displaying its 3D capabilities to only one eye at a time.
+Some games render differently depending on which eye the display is focusing on.
+The major image differences between the eyes happens at 0% depth, as some games do not bother rendering some elements of in game material to both eyes.

+[jakedowns](https://github.com/citra-emu/citra/pull/6140) implemented a left eye option for the Monoscopic Renderer to further Citra's compatibility with [ReShade](https://reshade.me/), a post-processing injector for video games.
+However, the initial tick box included with the PR to switch from the left eye to right eye was just a little clunky.

 By adding a dropdown box to change between the left eye and right eye, this ensures that the games will display correctly on Citra whilst emulating the 3DS 3D capabilities.

 ## Ports from yuzu by [FearlessTobi](https://github.com/FearlessTobi) and [vitor-k](https://github.com/vitor-k)